 A brain in a dish

 Recent advances in brain organoid culture has shown the viability of deriving myelinating brain organoids from human-induced pluripotent stem cells.
-However, one of the major limitations of brain organoids is the length of time required for organoids to reach a stage at which myelination is observed – often as long as 200 days.
+However, one of the major limitations of brain organoids is the length of time needed for organoids to reach a stage at which myelination is observed – often as long as 200 days.

 In a major advance, our collaborators have developed an innovative model for studying myelination in which mature myelin is observed after only 42 days.
-We’ll use this system as a basis for developing a sophisticated human pre-clinical model of demyelination and remyelination.
-Developing a human model of myelin damage and repair is a critical tool in bridging the gap between mouse models and human testing, providing an essential tool for prioritising candidates for clinical trial of remyelinating therapies.
+We’ll use this system as a basis for developing a sophisticated human preclinical model of demyelination and remyelination.

 Aims